Electromagnetic moments of ground and excited states calculated in heavy odd-N open-shell nuclei: Nuclear moments from DFT: previous work

 \section{Nuclear moments from DFT: previous work}

 Table~\ref{tab:ProgressionTable} gives an overview of the work done by theoretical groups that have previously studied nuclear electromagnetic moments using different versions of nuclear DFT.
+Let us begin by briefly discussing the essential elements of previous works, which are listed at the top of Table~\ref{tab:ProgressionTable}, specifically, the conserved symmetries.
+The parity symmetry has been conserved in all applications so far, since the nuclei studied were not in regions of the nuclear chart where static octupole deformation occurs.
+This area of research lies ahead, but the initial applications are on the way~\cite{(Res25a)}.

+The signature-symmetry operator is defined as a 180$^\circ$ rotation around one of the principal axes of the intrinsic shape.
+For axial nuclei, the signature with respect to the axis of axial symmetry is clearly not an independent one, and the only signature symmetry worth considering is the one with respect to the axis perpendicular to the axis of axial symmetry.
+Then, conservation of signature means that the angular momentum of an odd nucleus is aligned along that axis.
+In contrast, the angular momentum aligned along the axis of axial symmetry breaks the signature symmetry, because the signature operator then inverts the direction of the angular momentum.

+As it turns out, the direction of the intrinsic angular momentum is a key feature of the intrinsic state (before symmetry restoration) that determines its magnetic properties.
+Therefore, the conservation or breaking of the signature symmetry is crucial.
+After the rotational symmetry is restored, the signature symmetry, which commutes with the angular momentum $\bm{I}$, becomes a function of the total angular momentum quantum number $I$ equal to $(-1)^I$ and defines the so-called signature-staggering effects.

+The conservation or breaking of time-reversal symmetry is another crucial aspect of describing nuclear magnetic properties.
+Regardless of the angular momentum's alignment relative to the intrinsic shape, time reversal always inverts its direction.
+Therefore, before symmetry restoration, time-reversal symmetry cannot be conserved in odd nuclei.
+In nuclear DFT, it also plays a fundamental role for another reason.
+Indeed, only when time-reversal symmetry is broken does the time-odd mean-field sector of the functional activate, enabling it to induce a polarized angular momentum and a non-zero magnetic moment in the core.
-Here, we offer summaries of these works, with the columns of Table~\ref{tab:ProgressionTable} arranged by the publication year of the cited references.

-Studies by Bally {\it et al.}~\cite{(Bal14b),(Bal22),(Bal23)} employed multi-reference collective mixing of blocked triaxial Hartree-Fock-Bogoliubov (HFB) states that incorporate angular-momentum projection (AMP) and particle-number projection (PNP) for symmetry restoration~\cite{(She21)}, while conserving parity and signature symmetries and breaking time reversal.
-Similarly, in the paper by Ryssens {\it et al.} ~\cite{(Rys22b)}, the blocked triaxial HFB calculations were carried out in the intrinsic reference frame (without symmetry restoration), while conserving parity.
-The broken signature enabled the alignment of angular momentum along the principal axis of the deformed shape.
+Below, we summarize previous works, with the columns of Table~\ref{tab:ProgressionTable} arranged by the publication year of the cited references.
+Studies by Bally {\it et al.}~\cite{(Bal14b),(Bal22a),(Bal23)} employed multi-reference collective mixing of blocked triaxial Hartree-Fock-Bogoliubov (HFB) states that incorporate angular-momentum projection (AMP) and particle-number projection (PNP) for symmetry restoration~\cite{(She21)}, while conserving parity and signature symmetries and breaking time reversal.
+Similarly, in the paper by Ryssens {\it et al.} ~\cite{(Rys22b)}, the blocked triaxial HFB calculations were carried out in the intrinsic reference frame (without symmetry restoration).
 Both approaches involved microscopic core polarizations performed in 3D spatial coordinates.